swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

 to implement support for test execution time for all OSes the testing library supports makes this approach infeasible as the primary method for tracking when to stop a polling confirmation.

+### Use the return value of the `body` closure to determine if the stop condition is met

+Instead of detecting stop condition by the issues reported by the `body` closure, `confirmation(_:until:within:pollingEvery:sourceLocation:_:)` could instead determine stop condition on if the `body` closure returned a nil/non-nil value, or if it returned true/false.
+While this works, it's suboptimal.
+It is a heavier maintenance burden: requiring at least a second `confirmation(_:until:within:pollingEvery:sourceLocation:_:)` in order to capture the case when `body` returns an optional as well as when `body` returns a boolean.
+Additionally, this approach is harder to debug why the polling confirmation failed, any non-trivial polling body would require the use of a debugger to determine why exactly the confirmation failed.
+By capturing the issues recorded in the body closure, polling confirmations can re-use the existing infrastructure for capturing why an issue occurred to better surface to the test author what exactly is going on.

 ### Use separate functions instead of the `PollingStopCondition` enum